UE and VR Development Technical Notes

 Always Relevant (default false)

-Always relevant for the network (overrides bOnlyRelevantToOwner).
+Always relevant for network (overrides bOnlyRelevantToOwner)

 ReplicateMovement (default true)